 Minkyung Sarah Lee

-Sarah is currently an undergraduate student at Baruch College.
-She is majoring in Environmental Pharmacology as part of the CUNY Baccalaureate for Unique and Interdisciplinary Studies.
-Her interests include research in how drugs interact with the environment.
-She currently is a research assistant in the lab, focusing on research in public support for reintroductions as well as developing modules for conservation biology lessons.
+Sarah majored in Environmental Pharmacology as part of the CUNY Baccalaureate for Unique and Interdisciplinary Studies.
+Her work in the lab focused on public support for reintroductions as well as developing educational modules for conservation biology lessons.
 She continued on to graduate work focused on cancer epigenetics and treatments at Dartmouth University.

 As an undergraduate at Florida State University, Kali played an instrumental role in getting several new lines of research focusing on oysters reef started.
 For her certificate in marine science, Kali worked on projects exploring how predator effects might play a role in regulating growth of cultured oysters.
 Following graduation she began work as camp director for a marine ecology summer camp in Florida.